dkambam/my-tcpl/ch1/count-characters/README.md

 A simple program to count the number of characters.
 ##Issues
 - count could be a custom type.
-- reading getchar does not deal with i/o errors.
+- program does not handle errors in getchar.